-The Center for International Affairs organizes trips and offers recommendations to help students experience Cleveland and U.S. culture!
+The Center for International Affairs typically organizes trips and offers recommendations to help students experience Cleveland and U.S. culture.

-Check out our list of events and our Center for International Affairs staff recommendations below!
+Check out our list and our Center for International Affairs staff recommendations below!

 Recommended by Kaitlyn Lionti, Coordinator of Special Projects